Smishing: What Is It and Why Is It Dangerous?

 Now you know a little more about the various ways that smishing scams can happen.
 Therefore, you can better prepare and protect yourself from becoming a victim.

-2. Don’t open a link-embedded SMS if it is sent by an unknown person.
+Don’t open a link-embedded SMS if an unknown person sends it.

-3. If you could not stop yourself from clicking on a link, either in excitement or panic of getting or losing something, you must not provide your sensitive information such as banking details or credit card numbers.
+If you cannot stop yourself from clicking on a link, whether out of excitement or panic about getting or losing something, you should not provide your sensitive information, such as banking details or credit card numbers.

-4. Block unknown numbers to prevent hackers from sending the message again and again.
+Block unknown numbers to prevent hackers from sending messages repeatedly.

 In an organization, the Principle of Least Privilege (PLP) can help to reduce the chances of data theft.
-Using this principle, employees will be given access to only resources that are required to perform a specific task.
+Using this principle, employees will be granted access to only the resources necessary to perform a specific task.
 Doing so can significantly mitigate the risk of data exposure.

 Take everyday steps to keep your business safe.
-Cybercriminals are evolving and coming up with modern-day cons that require vigilance to avoid.
+Cybercriminals are continually evolving and devising modern-day cons that require vigilance to avoid.
 Educating yourself on new cyberattacks, like smishing, is a great place to start.

 References: